 The wives play an integral part in the annual Royals Charities Broadcast Auction.
 The event, presented by FOX Sports Kansas City, is a special on-air auction that gives viewers the opportunity to bid on unique ballpark experiences or purchase an exclusive Royals ticket package.
 The ladies answer phones and take bids from Royals fans throughout the evening.
 In 2014, Royals Wives including Jenny Cain, Mary Chen, Katelyn Davis, Jamie Gordon, Jenny Guthrie, Elly Hayes, Ashley Hochevar, Lacey Holland, Stephanie Moustakas, Jocelyn Valencia and Shelley Vargas helped raise more than $120,000 for Royals Charities.

 Royals players and wives support the annual Diamond of Dreams fundraiser held on the Kauffman Stadium field!
 Diamond of Dreams features the Tiffany & Co. and The Capital Grille VIP Party in the Diamond Club before the on-field event.
 Several current players joined the excited crowd to enjoy a night of silent auctions, food, music and fireworks.
 The event raised $140,000 for The University of Kansas Hospital's Neonatal Medical Home, which offers family-centered, long-term primary care dedicated exclusively to premature babies and those born with complex medical conditions.

-Fans were encouraged to stop by the Alex's Lemonade Stand in the Outfield Experience to support childhood cancer research.
+On June 29, fans were encouraged to stop by the Alex's Lemonade Stand in the Outfield Experience to support childhood cancer research.
 In addition, Royals Wives sold mystery bags featuring a baseball autographed by a Royals player.

 Together with the Baseball Tomorrow Fund, the Royals hosted the annual Baseball Equipment Drive on May 20, 2014, to collect new and gently-used equipment and donations for needy youth.